-The principle behind pruning Japanese cherry trees is the same as for pruning other fruit trees.
-Excess branches need to be removed for sunlight and air circulation to reach lower and inner limbs.
+The principle behind pruning Japanese cherry trees is the same as pruning other fruit trees.
+Excess branches need to be removed for sunlight and air circulation to reach the lower and inner limbs.
 Dead wood that can’t support foliage should be removed so the tree has more energy for flowering.

 You’re not worried about fruit production, but you still should avoid summer pruning.
 Summer is the time of year that your Japanese cherry tree adds height and width.